Mayerch1/AccLiverySyncer/README.md

-# BeatSyncer
+# AccLiverySyncer

-This Application syncs installed beat saver songs with a specified database.
+This Application syncs liveries between all clients participating in a race.
-Other users specifying the same database will have next to real-time sync.
+All clients must "register" with this application to upload their own livery.

+All other users of this programm can then access all liveries.